stiles/ezesri/README.md

 ## Features

-- **Multiple export formats**: Export to GeoJSON, Shapefile, CSV, and GeoDataFrame.
+- **Multiple export formats**: Export to GeoJSON, Shapefile, CSV, File Geodatabase, and GeoDataFrame.
 - **Robust extraction**: Automatically handles Esri's pagination.
 - **Filtering**: Filter data by bounding box or attribute query.
 - **Bulk exports**: Download all layers from a MapServer or FeatureServer.